samuelmarinn/challenge/docs/challenge.md

 - This proejct was developed using python 3.12.3
 - Docker should be installed to make changes in the project
 - For deployment in windows, is highly recommended to install WSL in order to run makefile
+- venv is used as the vrtual environment package

 ## Model Development